 As a result of her work, she was the first woman elected to the National Academy of Engineering, the second women to join the American Society of Mechanical Engineers (ASME), the first female profession of engineering at Purdue University, and until 2005, the only woman to have been awarded the Hoover Medal.

 Edith Clarke was born in Maryland, USA and attended Vassar College to study mathematics and astronomy, graduating in 1908.
 She used her education to teach mathematics at a private girl’s school in San Francisco.
 In 1911, she enrolled as a civil engineering student at the University of Wisconsin.
 In 1919 she became the first female to achieve at MSc degree and then moved to Turkey to teach psychics at the Constantinople Women’s College before returning to America as an electrical engineer.

 She became the first women to present a paper to the American Institute of Electrical Engineers, and her research went on to revolutionize the nation.
-She developed a mathematic formula named the method of symmetrical components that helped model power systems and its behaviour.
-At the time she developed this, transmissions lines were increasing in length leading to increased loads and system instabilities.
+She developed a mathematic formula named the method of symmetrical components that helped model power systems and their behaviour.
+At the time she developed this, transmissions lines were increasing in length, leading to increased loads and system instabilities.
 Prior to Clarke’s research, the formulas only applied to smaller systems and were unreliable in predicting the behaviours of larger ones.

-Due to her achievements, she became the first female elected member of the American Institute of Electrical Engineers and received a Lifetime Achievement Award from the Society of Women Engineers.
+She became the first female elected member of the American Institute of Electrical Engineers and received a Lifetime Achievement Award from the Society of Women Engineers.

 Elsie MacGill (1905 - 1980)